 The construction and operations of the transmission facilities comply with this policy to the extent applicable.
 Construction activities may have short-term impacts to water-dependent recreation due to an increase in traffic and the staging of construction equipment, both onshore (vehicle) and offshore (vessel).
-Once installed, the buried submarine export, onshore export, and interconnection cables will allow for the same level of recreation at any of the sites involved.
+Once installed, the buried submarine export cables, onshore export cables, interconnection cables, and loop-in / loop-out lines will allow for the same level of recreation at any of the sites involved.
 While the construction and operations of the onshore substation would eliminate an existing private marina, Empire will evaluate minimizing impacts to public access in the EW 2 onshore substation design, as feasible.
+The Hampton Road substation will be located within an existing developed industrial site and will not affect water-dependent or water-enhanced recreation.